Text2Grad: Reinforcement Learning from Natural Language Feedback

 \subsection{Reward Model Learning}

-To support natural language gradient optimization, we train a reward model \(R_\phi\) that jointly generates free-form critiques and structured token-level feedback in a unified autoregressive format.
+To enable NL-Gradient optimization, we train a reward model \(R_\phi\) that jointly generates natural language critiques and structured span-level feedback in a single autoregressive pass.
 Instead of predicting scalar scores, we frame reward modeling as a text generation task—producing both natural language evaluations and span-level labels as output sequences.